My Own Way (album): Commercial performance

-The album was moderately successful in the UK, reaching #6 on the UK Albums Chart and #1 on the UK R&B Chart.
+The album was moderately successful in the UK, reaching No. 6 on the UK Albums Chart and #1 on the UK R&B Chart.
 A Hindi version of the album was also released in India.
 Sean's record label stated that the album sold more than 350,000 copies worldwide.
 It has been certified silver in the United Kingdom.

 Critical response

 The album received mixed reviews from critics.
 Paul Clarke of BBC Music noted, "From one angle Ride It – Jay Sean's comeback single from last year – saw the Hounslow-born artist in exactly the same place as he was when he broke through in 2003 with Dance With You: Talking about cruising the clubs and making eyes at the ladies."
-DesiHits stated that it is "the biggest album to hit the Urban Desi scene of late and just listening to the album stripping away all the hype all the glamour it’s plain to see Jay’s created an album that you can sit back, relax and enjoy."
+DesiHits stated that it is "the biggest album to hit the Urban Desi scene of late and just listening to the album stripping away all the hype all the glamour it’s plain to see Jay's created an album that you can sit back, relax and enjoy."

 Angus Batey of The Guardian stated, "My Own Way is a decent record, but erroneously titled...He has lost - not for ever, one hopes - the stuff that made him stand out", in comparison to his experimental debut album Me Against Myself (2004).
 Sean later responded that the reason he gave up on the Indian-R&B fusion music that he helped popularize is because it had eventually become too common in Asian Underground and Indian pop music.